-- students with disabilities who are provided accommodations under the Rehabilitation Act of 1973 (29 U.S.C.
-701 et seq.) or the Individuals with Disabilities Education Act; - h. training teachers, faculty, specialized instructional support personnel (including career guidance and academic counselors), and paraprofessionals in frameworks to effectively teach students, including a particular focus on students with disabilities and English learners, which may include universal design for learning, multi-tier systems of supports and positive behavioral interventions and support; or - i. training for the effective use of community spaces that provide access to tools, technology, and knowledge for learners and entrepreneurs, such as makerspaces or libraries. - 3.
+- h. training teachers, faculty, specialized instructional support personnel (including career guidance and academic counselors), and paraprofessionals in frameworks to effectively teach students, including a particular focus on students with disabilities and English learners, which may include universal design for learning, multi-tier systems of supports and positive behavioral interventions and support; or - i. training for the effective use of community spaces that provide access to tools, technology, and knowledge for learners and entrepreneurs, such as makerspaces or libraries. - 3.
 POS Skills: Provide within CTE the skills necessary to pursue high skill, high wage, or in-demand industry sectors or occupations. - 4.
-POS Articulation: Support integration of academic skills into CTE programs of study to support students at the secondary level and the post-secondary level. - 5.
-POS Support: Plan and carry out elements that support the implementation of CTE programs of study and that result in increasing student achievement of the local levels of performance established under Section 113.
-Permissible use of these funds may include: - a. curriculum aligned with the requirements for a program of study; - b. partnerships with local stakeholders to support CTE programs of study including industry or sector partnerships in the local area, where applicable, that are designed to facilitate the process of continuously updating and aligning programs of study with skills in demand in the State, regional, or local economy, and in collaboration with business outreach staff in one-stop career centers, community-based and youth-serving organizations; - c. opportunities for CTE concentrators to participate in accelerated learning programs including dual or concurrent enrollment programs, early college high schools, and the development or implementation of articulation agreements as part of a CTE program of study; - d. appropriate equipment, technology, and instructional materials (including support for library resources) aligned with business and industry needs, including machinery, testing equipment, tools, implements, hardware and software, and other new and emerging instructional materials; - e. a continuum of work-based learning opportunities, including simulated work environments; - f. industry-recognized certification exams or other assessments leading toward a recognized postsecondary credential; - g. efforts to recruit and retain career and technical education program teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, and paraprofessionals; - h. coordination with other education and workforce development programs and initiatives, including career pathways and sector partnerships developed under the Workforce Innovation and Opportunity Act (29 U.S.C.
+POS Articulation: Support integration of academic skills into CTE programs of study to support students at the secondary level and the post-secondary level. - POS Support: Plan and carry out elements that support the implementation of CTE programs of study and that result in increasing student achievement of the local levels of performance established under Section 113.
+Permissible use of these funds may include: - a. curriculum aligned with the requirements for a program of study; - b. partnerships with local stakeholders to support CTE programs of study including industry or sector partnerships in the local area, where applicable, that are designed to facilitate the process of continuously updating and aligning programs of study with skills in demand in the State, regional, or local economy, and in collaboration with business outreach staff in one-stop career centers, community-based and youth-serving organizations; - c. opportunities for CTE concentrators to participate in accelerated learning programs including dual or concurrent enrollment programs, early college high schools, and the development or implementation of articulation agreements as part of a CTE program of study; - d. appropriate equipment, technology, and instructional materials (including support for library resources) aligned with business and industry needs, including machinery, testing equipment, tools, implements, hardware and software, and other new and emerging instructional materials; - e. a continuum of work-based learning opportunities, including simulated work environments; - f. industry-recognized certification exams or other assessments leading toward a recognized postsecondary credential; - g. efforts to recruit and retain career and technical education program teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, and paraprofessionals; - coordination with other education and workforce development programs and initiatives, including career pathways and sector partnerships developed under the Workforce Innovation and Opportunity Act (29 U.S.C.
 3101 et seq.) and other Federal laws and initiatives that provide students with transition-related services, including the Individuals with Disabilities Education Act (20 U.S.C.
-1400 et seq.); - expansion of opportunities for students to participate in distance CTE and blended-learning programs; - j. expansion of opportunities for students to participate in competency-based education programs; - improvement of career guidance and academic counseling programs that assist students in making informed academic and CTE decisions, including academic and financial aid counseling;
+1400 et seq.); - i. expansion of opportunities for students to participate in distance CTE and blended-learning programs; - j. expansion of opportunities for students to participate in competency-based education programs; - k. improvement of career guidance and academic counseling programs that assist students in making informed academic and CTE decisions, including academic and financial aid counseling;